Nekroze/AnorakPack/README.md

 This pack is currently in a very early stage of development and is intended for purely private use.

+TODO
+====

+ - Make a credits and mods list for all the excelent mod authors
+ - Message all mod authors for permissions for 2 person modpack
+ - Put more work into Better Ore Distribution configuration files
+ - Review if turretmod is unbalancing
+ - Ensure ProSthetics mod works with current config changes
+ - Find some kind of trading/vending mod
+ - Review item transport methods for redundencies

 Changelog
 =========